 Sigmund Freud taught that life isn’t separate from work, life is love and work.
 To be and feel whole we need to allocate time for ‘work’ and time for ‘love’.
 And if we integrate the two we achieve synergy.

-But, writing in the Harvard Business Review, Stewart Friedman argues many truly successful people have achieved greatness at work, not by giving up on their families, communities, and private selves, but by fully embracing these aspects of themselves.
+Writing in the Harvard Business Review, Stew Friedman describes how many truly successful people have achieved greatness at work, not by giving up on their families, communities, and private selves but by fully embracing these aspects of themselves.

-Inner Leadership provides a series of tools to help you think this through and achieve the mix that is right for you.
-These include:
+Inner Leadership provides a series of tools that can help you think through what you most love:

-- getting clear on what it will take for you to have lived a worthwhile life, and
+- getting clear on what it will take for you to have lived a worthwhile life

-- taking the time to connect more deeply with who you are and what you care most about
+- connecting more deeply with who you are and what you most care about

 Inner Leadership then helps you to put your priorities into practice, by providing tools to think clearly about your situation, identify more opportunities for action, and then choose and implement the one that is best for you now.